-Oil: History, Security and Sustainability
+HIST 6650 Oil: History, Security, and Sustainability (3)

-This course will explore the history of oil, its growth as a crucial strategic commodity and questions about whether the current world oil system is sustainable.
+This course will explore the history of oil, its growth as a crucial strategic commodity, and questions about whether the current world oil system is sustainable.
 Students will study the dominance of Western oil companies, the struggle of nations to secure access to oil, and oil sustainability.
-Prerequisite: Graduate standing.